aimms/user-guide/aimms-ide/Solvers/CPLEX/General/CPLEX_General_-_Updates_Batch_Size.rst

-This option limits the size of the batches that are used to pass model updates to CPLEX after, e.g., modifying matrix coefficients using GMP functionality.
+This option limits the size of the batches that are used to pass model updates to CPLEX after, e.g., modifying matrix coefficients using :ref:`GMP <sec:gmp.intro>` functionality.
 A large batch size will usually be more efficient but requires more memory.
 The actual batch size used is limited by the number of updates.